-- 12.30 Cantilever masts positioned in locations where the quality of soil is unknown, and therefore taken as being poor, the foundations shall be designed in accordance with the procedure given in the clauses below. - 12.31 Foundations shall consist of reinforced concrete blocks designed in accordance with BS EN 1992-1-1 [Ref 5.N]. - 12.32 The design loads for the foundation shall be the nominal loads and nominal wind loading applied by the cantilever mast when designed in accordance with this document, factored by the relevant partial factor for actions, $\gamma{\rm F}$ taken from BS EN 1997-1 [Ref 8.N]. - 12.33 The design of the foundation shall be based on the design methods given in BS EN 1997-1 [Ref 8.N], using the partial factors on actions taken as: - 1) $\gamma{G;dst} \ge 1.5$ for destabilising actions (e.g overturning moment); and, - 2) $\gamma{\rm G;stb} \leq 0.9$ for stabilising actions (e.g gravity). - 12.33.1 There is a difference in the structural behaviour of the cantilever mast and its foundation, hence in the absence of more accurate information, the following may be assumed: - 1) the basic wind load transferred from the cantilever mast to the substructure at the top of the substructure reduces to $\frac{1}{\beta}$ of this value, at the bottom of the substructure and foundation. - 2) β is the factor for dynamic behaviour given in BS EN 40-3-1 [Ref 19.N] Clause 5.2.4. - 12.34 Unless otherwise agreed with the Technical Approval Authority, the criteria given for foundation for columns with flange plates shall apply when cantilever masts are positioned in locations other than those where the quality of soil is taken as poor.
+- 12.30 Cantilever masts positioned in locations where the quality of soil is unknown, and therefore taken as being poor, the foundations shall be designed in accordance with the procedure given in the clauses below. - 12.31 Foundations shall consist of reinforced concrete blocks designed in accordance with BS EN 1992-1-1 [Ref 5.N]. - The design loads for the foundation shall be the nominal loads and nominal wind loading applied by the cantilever mast when designed in accordance with this document, factored by the relevant partial factor for actions, γ_E taken from BS EN 1997-1 [Ref 9.N]. - 12.33 The design of the foundation shall be based on the design methods given in BS EN 1997-1 [Ref 9.N], using the partial factors on actions taken as: - 1) $\gamma{\text{G:dst}} \geq 1.5$ for destabilising actions (such as overturning moment); and, - 2) $\gamma{\text{G:stb}} \leq 0.9$ for stabilising actions (such as gravity). - 12.33.1 There is a difference in the structural behaviour of the cantilever mast and its foundation, hence in the absence of more accurate information, the following may be assumed: - 1) the basic wind load transferred from the cantilever mast to the substructure at the top of the substructure reduces to $\frac{1}{8}$ of this value, at the bottom of the substructure and foundation. - 2) β is the factor for dynamic behaviour given in BS EN 40-3-1 [Ref 19.N] Clause 5.2.4. - Unless otherwise agreed with the Technical Approval Authority, the criteria given for foundation for columns with flange plates shall apply when cantilever masts are positioned in locations other than those where the quality of soil is taken as poor.